Zive2001/Zive2001/README.md

 <h3 align="center" style="color: #1d2d44;">A passionate UI/UX Designer and Front-End Developer</h3>

-I am an undergraduate student majoring in Software Engineering at SLIIT **(Sri Lanka Institute of Information Technology)**.
+I am an undergraduate student majoring in Information Technology at SLIIT **(Sri Lanka Institute of Information Technology)**.
 My passion lies in UI/UX design and front-end development.
 I enjoy creating visually appealing and user-friendly interfaces that make a positive impact on the user experience.

 - 🔭 I’m currently working on **a Corporate Portal Design**